ritwickdey/vscode-live-server/docs/faqs.md

 ## How to configure the settings in my project?

-Create a `.vscode` folder in the root of project.
-Inside of `.vscode` folder create a json file named `settings.json`.
+Create a `.vscode` folder in the root directory of the project.
+Inside `.vscode` folder, create a json file named `settings.json`.

-Inside of the `settings.json`, type following key-value pairs.
-By the way you'll get intelli-sense.
+Inside `settings.json`, type the following key-value  pairs.

 ```json
 {